tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 authorized for.
 Then the sub-certificates would simply be normal end-entity certificates issued under this subordinate.

-In order for this solution to be safe, the subordinate CA certificate needs to have a critical nameConstraints extension.
+In order for this solution to be safe the subordinate CA certificate needs to have a critical nameConstraints extension.
 Historically, this solution has been unworkable due to legacy clients that could not process name constraints.
-However, since in this case we require the client to indicate support, it should be possible to have critical name constraints without compatibility impact.
+However, since in this case we require the client to indicate support, it may be possible to have critical name constraints without compatibility impact.

 Pro: